Analysis | Marjorie Taylor Greene’s years-long campaign to disparage and attack Alexandria Ocasio-Cortez

 The attacks, which unfold over multiple days, help cement Ocasio-Cortez as a target of the right.

-“@aoc endorsed lawlessness.
+Nov.
+2. Greene tweets about Ocasio-Cortez: “@aoc endorsed lawlessness.
 AOC is anti-police and anti-American.”

 Dec.
-13. A week after Rep. Tom Graves (R) announces his plans to retire from the House, Greene drops her bid for the Sixth District and instead focuses on Graves’s Fourteenth.
+13. A week after Rep. Tom Graves (R) announces his plans to retire from the House, Greene drops her bid for the 6th District and instead focuses on Graves’s 14th.

 Aug.
 12, 2020.
-Despite media attention focused on her history of elevating conspiracy theories, Greene wins the Republican primary.
+Despite media attention focused on her history of elevating baseless conspiracy claims, Greene wins the Republican primary.

 Sept.
-3. Greene posts a campaign ad in which she is pictured standing with a rifle in front of photos of Ocasio-Cortez and other Democratic legislators.
+3. Greene posts a campaign ad in which she is pictured standing with a rifle in front of photos of Ocasio-Cortez and other Democratic lawmakers.
 She calls herself the “Squad’s worst nightmare.”

 “Hate America leftists want to take this country down,” the accompanying post read.
 “Our country is on the line.
 America needs fighters who speak the truth.
 We need strong conservative Christians to go on the offense against these socialists who want to rip our country apart.
 Americans must take our country back.
 SAVE AMERICA.
 STOP SOCIALISM.
 DEFEAT THE DEMOCRATS!”